raoul2000/clostack/README.md

 or
 $ npm run watch-test
 ```
-- when started, test page is at http://localhost:8021/
+- when started, test page is at http://localhost:8021/ (auto-releoad)

 ### Work on the Backend